Draktir/Boxel-client/README.md

 mvn clean install
 ```

-Add boxel-client to your dependencies and you can use it in your plugin.
+Add boxel-client to your project's dependencies and you can use it in your plugin.
 For example, if you're using Maven, add the following to your pom.xml:

 ```XML